 Moisture & Water Activity Testing Information

-Our methods for testing moisture content in cannabis use both a loss on drying technique to determine percent moisture and measurement of water activity.
 Water activity is measured using an Aqualab DUO 4TE, the industry standard for dew point moisture analysis.
+WA state compliance samples will no longer require weight % for cannabis flower to be recorded.
 USP <1112> outlines water activities required to support microbial growth.

 Q: What’s the difference between % moisture and water activity?